strayMat/causal-ml-course/slides/1-intro.typ

 - Public health : Is this prevention campaign effective?

-- Psychology: What is the effect of family structure on children’s outcome?
+- Psychology: What is the effect of family structure on children's outcome?

 - Sociology: What is the effect of social media on political opinions?
 ]

-#slide[
-  == This is different from a #alert[predictive question]
+#slide(title: "This is different from a predictive question")[

   - What will be the weather tomorrow?
   - What will be the outcome of the next election?